Fred Wheldon: International career

 Wheldon was first selected for the Football League XI in the 1893–94 season, while still a Second Division player with Small Heath.
-In February 1894, he scored twice in a 4–2 win against the Irish League representative team in Belfast, and in April, England's goal in a 1–1 draw with the Scottish League XI at Goodison Park came from a passing move involving Wheldon, Jack Devey and goalscorer Fred Spiksley.
+In February 1894, he scored twice in a 4–2 win against the Irish League representative team in Belfast, and in April, England's goal in a 1–1 draw with the Scottish Football League XI at Goodison Park came from a passing move involving Wheldon, Jack Devey and goalscorer Fred Spiksley.

 Wheldon won four England caps whilst at Villa, scoring six goals.
 He won his first England cap against Ireland at Trent Bridge, Nottingham on 20 February 1897.
-Wheldon netted a debut hat-trick as England cruised to a 6-0 victory.
-Some reports however, say Wheldon's free kick took a deflection off teammate Ernest Needham for 2-0 and also a James Barron own goal made it 4-0.
-He then played in two further internationals, against Ireland in Belfast, England winning 3-2, and then scored twice in a 3-0 victory against Wales in Wrexham.
+Wheldon netted a debut hat-trick as England cruised to a 6–0 victory.
+Some reports however, say Wheldon's free kick took a deflection off teammate Ernest Needham for 2-0 and also a James Barron own goal made it 4–0.
+He then played in two further internationals, against Ireland in Belfast, England winning 3–2, and then scored twice in a 3–0 victory against Wales in Wrexham.
 His last cap came against Scotland at Celtic Park, in which Steve Bloomer became England's record scorer.
-Wheldon scored after only 3 minutes, Bloomer then scored the other two to break the record set by Tinsley Lindley, as England won 3-1.
+Wheldon scored after only 3 minutes, Bloomer then scored the other two to break the record set by Tinsley Lindley, as England won 3–1.